Vansh-Baghel/React_Things/Notes/React_Notes.md

 * Then **import** it in files and then we can use it.
 * Write all the CSS styles inside the **template literals** and use **&** before using any class, other HTML element or pseudo class.
 * Dont need to give primary class name, ie , first class name.
 For second class name u can specify it inside the place its used and also can use ternary operator to give its condition.
+* You can also directly use **media query** inside the curly braces of any class styling.